Stabledog/calc_afford/README.md

 1. The number that matters is **"PITI"** *(principal+interest+taxes+insurance)*: that's the total monthly cost of the home.  *(Often mortgage calculators leave out taxes+insurance, which means they're not something you can use as the basis for a decision.
 This calculator includes those fields, but you have to know how to determine them.)*

-2. Here's what would happen if we bought the Yale house today, at an assumed $540k market price, with a 30-year fixed loan like the one we already have (4.375%), putting a $150K down payment ffrom the sale of a fictional former home.
+2. Here's the projection if we bought the Yale house today, at an assumed $540k market price, with a 30-year fixed loan like the one we already have *(@4.375%)*, putting a $150K down payment from the sale of a fictional former home.
 The

 ![](650k-4.375pct-fixed.png)